jerdog/talk-bareMetal2Abstraction-slidev/slides.md

 Now I do take slight offense at this site and what they classify as "1990s data center photos"...
 I mean, we did have colour photos back then!
 -->

 ---
+title: "Me in the 90s"
+layout: center
+---

 ![alt text](/img/slides/me-in-the-90s.jpg){style="resizing: contain; width: 60%; position: relative; margin: auto;"}